Everest High Pass Trek with EBC - 19 Days

 • All bar bills along the trek.

-• Extra night accommodation in Kathmandu in case of early arrival, late departure, and early return from the mountain (due to any reason) than the scheduled itinerary.
+• Extra night accommodation in Kathmandu in case of early arrival, late departure, or early return from the mountain (due to any reason) than the scheduled itinerary.

 • Travel and rescue insurance.

-• Personal expenses (phone calls, laundry, bar bills, battery recharge, extra porters, bottle or boiled water, shower, etc
+• Personal expenses (phone calls, laundry, bar bills, battery recharge, extra porters, bottle or boiled water, showers, etc.)

 • Tips for guides and porters.